Édouard de Walckiers

 Viscount Joseph Édouard Sébastien de Walckiers de Tronchiennes (7 November 1758 - 17 April 1837) was a Brussels-born banker.
-He died in Paris.

 Life

 He was the son of viscount Adrien Ange de Walckiers de Tronchiennes and of Dieudonnée Louise Josephine de Nettine, heir to the Nettine bank in Brussels, founded in 1733 by her father Matthias de Nettine.
 Matthias' widow Barbe Stoupy inherited the bank in 1749: